AdobeDocs/audience-manager.it-IT/help/using/features/traits/trait-expression-samples.md

 ### Esempio OR

-Questa regola stabilisce i requisiti di qualifica delle caratteristiche utilizzando [!DNL Boolean][!UICONTROL OR] e [!UICONTROL AND] operatori.
+This rule establishes trait qualification requirements using [!DNL Boolean] [!UICONTROL OR] and [!UICONTROL AND] operators.

 <table id="table_6E8BA5EE1D7F4DCC9A92074D0C2C050E">
  <thead>